Frequently Asked Questions

 For organisations: data ownership is defined in a separate agreement.

-What is the EIT Pathogena approach to privacy and security?
+What is the your approach to privacy and security?

-EIT Pathogena is designed with privacy and security at its core.
-Built on the secure infrastructure of Oracle Cloud, EIT Pathogena adopts a robust approach to securing all customer data.
-EIT Pathogena also empowers users to ensure all personal data is anonymised prior to upload by using our command line tool.
+EIT Pathogena Bioinformatic Analysis Platform is designed with privacy and security at its core.
+Built on the secure infrastructure of Oracle Cloud, it adopts a robust approach to securing all customer data.
+It also empowers users to ensure all personal data is anonymised prior to upload by using our command line tool.
 Alternatively, users can opt to upload genomic data directly to the portal, with data anonymisation and human read removal processes being completed shortly after upload.

 Our approaches to security follow industry best practice including ensuring data is encrypted as rest and in transit, our engineers have segregated roles and we follow the principle of least privilege where access is only granted as necessary to deliver the service.
 EIT Pathogena utilises several autonomous products to ensure security patches are applied to services in a timely manner.